 Get Started Personal Watercraft Riding – Visualize Yourself

 It’s important to think from the get-go about what you picture yourself doing with a jetski.
-Do you see yourself casually using it primarily to toot around your cottage?
+Do you see yourself primarily using it for casual tooting around your cottage?
 To visit neighbours or as a tender for your cruiser?
 Do you imagine yourself mainly playing with it, doing tricks, or using it for tow sports?
 Maybe you’ve got the exploring bug and envision yourself riding around for different waterway adventures or even going on a Sea Doo tour.
 Do you picture yourself mainly on small lakes and rivers?
 Or will you spend more time around big water?

 Finally, do you visualize yourself normally riding as the only one aboard your jetski?
 Or do you see it as more of a multi-passenger vehicle?
 Are you in fact the main rider or will others also use it?
-Do you always want to ride double or will you need more than one personal watercraft?
-Your mental impression will go a long way to determining how to get started personal watercraft riding.
+Do you always want to ride double?
+If not, you may need more than one personal watercraft.
+These mental impressions will go a long way to determining how to get started personal watercraft riding.

 Get Started Personal Watercraft Riding – Practical Logistics

 Your next step is to consider where you live and where you will most often do your Sea Doo riding.
 Unless you actually reside on the water and have a dock or nearby marina, where are you going to keep your jetski?
 And how are you going to get it to and from the water?
 Do you have room to park it at home?
 At the cottage?
 On water or off?
 How will you get it back and forth from your dealer for service as required?